 3. Waitomo caves

-The most accessible and popular glowworm attraction in New Zealand are the Waitomo Glowworm Caves.
-Tour operators can take you on a caving, climbing, boating and other adventures inside the glowworm caves.
+The most accessible and popular glowworm attraction in New Zealand is the Waitomo Glowworm Caves.
+Tour operators, such as The Legendary Black Water Rafting Co, Glowing Adventures, Waitomo Adventures and Discover Waitomo can take you on a caving, climbing, boating and other adventures inside the glowworm caves.
 Find out more in our Waitomo – Guide for backpackers.

 Location: Waitomo, Waikato, North Island